mhumph/zenboard/README.md

 8. Open Zenboard in a browser: `heroku open`

 ### More info
-Heroku's "getting started" guide for Node.js [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).
+Heroku's getting started guide for Node.js is [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).

 ### To host Zenboard elsewhere